ibexa/documentation-developer/docs/search/aggregation_reference/datetimerange_aggregation.md

+---
+description: DateTimeRangeAggregation
+---

 # DateTimeRangeAggregation

-The Field-based [DateTimeRangeAggregation](../../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Content-Query-Aggregation-Field-DateTimeRangeAggregation.html) aggregates search results by the value of the Date, DateTime or Time Field.
+The field-based [DateTimeRangeAggregation](../../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Content-Query-Aggregation-Field-DateTimeRangeAggregation.html) aggregates search results by the value of the Date, DateTime, or Time field.

 ## Arguments